rechenplan/fruityos/src/zest/README.md

 # zest

-zest is a nasm style assembler written in yuzu that assembles the subset of x86-64 assembly needed to assemble byc output and just enough to assemble libpith as well. it outputs flat files and uses 0x100000 as the origin.
+zest is a nasm style assembler written in yuzu that assembles the subset of x86-64 assembly needed to assemble byc/yc output and just enough to assemble libpith as well. it outputs flat files and uses 0x100000 as the origin.

 ## usage